 People who abuse meth may snort it, inject it, or smoke it, depending on whether it was purchased as a crystal or a powder.

-People who have an addiction to methamphetamine tend to display some common signs.
+People who have a methamphetamine addiction tend to display some common signs and physical symptoms.
 According to the Drug Enforcement Administration, some symptoms of meth addiction include:

 Sleep disturbances are very common for people with a meth addiction.
 “Tweaking” is the name for the periods of insomnia and agitation that come after taking meth for a long time.
 These can last between three and 15 days.
 Tweaking occurs after a meth binge when the person using meth can no longer achieve a high.
 Tweaking can lead to violent behavior and can cause hallucinations.

 A crash phase is another symptom of meth abuse.
 The crash phase occurs when you deprive your body of the dopamine that meth provides, causing extreme fatigue and other withdrawal symptoms.
 A crash can last between one and three days, and you may experience extreme cravings for the drug, exhaustion, and depression.